 We acknowledge that no supply chain can be considered entirely free from the potential for slavery or human trafficking to occur and we therefore continue to assess potential high-risk areas.
-We take appropriate action where necessary to ensure we are only working with suppliers who share our zero tolerance approach to slavery and human trafficking.
+We take appropriate action where necessary to have confidence that we are only working with suppliers who share our zero-tolerance approach to slavery and human trafficking.
 As well as assessing our current suppliers, we follow a process for assessing new suppliers that aims to ensure they are compliant themselves.
-We also regularly review our assessment approach to ensure it is in line with current legislation and effective in identifying risks.
+We also undertake periodic reviews of our assessment approach to ensure it is in line with current legislation and effective in identifying risks.

 Whilst the vast majority of our supplies come from large reputable suppliers that have themselves clear policies on slavery and human trafficking which we monitor, there are inevitably some smaller local suppliers that we address by monitoring and questioning, on a risk-adjusted basis.